Father John Misty

 The Walker Art Center and 89.3 The Current® present Rock the Garden 2019.

 The Minneapolis Sculpture Garden is a project of the Walker Art Center and the Minneapolis Park & Recreation Board.

-Rock the Garden is proud to be a zero-waste event in partnership with Eureka Recycling.
+Rock the Garden is proud to be a zero-waste event.